zquestz/systray/README.md

+# Systray

 systray is a cross-platform Go library to place an icon and menu in the notification area.
+This repository is a fork of [getlantern/systray](https://github.com/getlantern/systray) removing the GTK dependency and support for legacy linux system tray.

 ## Features

-* Supported on Windows, macOS, and Linux
+* Supported on Windows, macOS (cgo-free Linux is a work in progress)
 * Menu items can be checked and/or disabled
 * Methods may be called from any Goroutine